How can singing your heart out help after cancer treatment?

 Woman with headphones singing

-Singing and chemo aren’t words that you’d automatically put together, I know.
-But there are some good reasons why belting out a tune can help you after treatment.
+Singing and cancer treatment aren’t words that you’d automatically put together, I know.
+But there are some good reasons belting out a tune can help you after treatment.

 Stress busting